ChristopherCautivar/simple-todo-webapp/README.md

     * hold relevant information or actionable information
 * Groups
     * Group together Todos for a common purpose or reasoning as specified by the user
-    * More flexible than tags
+    * More flexible and transient than tags
 * Tags
     * Tags that help catagorize Todos and Groups
     * Intended to be an essential part of organizing Todos